mkv25-games/LD30/design/tasklist.md

 + Add number of worlds to player stats bar
 + Add a screen to review all player stats
 + Add conflict marker to planets with multipler owners
+- Add portal symbol to end of portal line links
+- Show base symbol as part of connection interface

 + Turn action log - documenting each player action and event in the game
 + Turn replay feature - show each action that occurred on the last turn